Last updated on 13 May 2022

 - Framerate (use your projects framerate)

 You can adjust these settings slightly to suit your needs.
-If the videos are going to appear really small on your site, then you can reduce the resolution and bitrate.
+If the videos appear small on your site, you can reduce the resolution and bitrate.
 For smaller videos, use something similar to 960 x 540 at about 0.7mbps.

 This is it!
 Now you know how to make a GIF with After Effects and Photoshop.
-Make sure you don’t forget to set the frame rate to something between 12-15 FPS and to make the first frame identical to the last.
 Happy editing!
+Don’t forget to set the frame rate to something between 12-15 FPS and make the first frame identical to the last.